captionpoint/captionpoint-plays/THE-ROOMMATE.md

 kids playing outside
 ---
 ## SHARON:
-Yes , how much would you like?
+Yes, how much would you like?
 ---
 Now, was that the herbal mix or the baked goods?
 ---
-Okay dear, I'll bring it to book club tomorrow.
+Okay dear, I’ll bring it to book club tomorrow.
 ---
-Bye bye now.
+Bye-bye now.
 ---
-That's another order.
+That’s another order.
 ---
 ## ROBYN:
 Boom!
 ---
-Of the brownies, or...?
+Of the brownies, or…?
 ---
 ## SHARON:
 The herbal mix.